 The MAC layer in each node maintains a single sequence-number counter for all the frame transmissions, instead of a per-destination counter.

-Data rate adaptation at MAC layer is not supported.
+Data rate adaptation at the MAC layer is not implemented.

-MAC Service Data Unit (MSDU) fragmentation is not supported.
+MAC service data unit (MSDU) fragmentation is not implemented.

 The interference is modeled as an AWGN with SINR derived from the signal strength of interfering packets and thermal noise.
 The interference can also be modeled by combining the IQ samples of interfering signals.

-This example uses following helper functions and objects:
+This example uses these helper functions and objects:

-IEEE Std 802.11™ – 2016 IEEE Standard for Information technology – Telecommunications and information exchange between systems – Local and metropolitan area networks – Specific requirements – Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications
+IEEE Std 802.11™ – 2016 IEEE Standard for Information technology – Telecommunications and information exchange between systems – Local and metropolitan area networks – Specific requirements – Part 11: Wireless LAN Medium Access Control (MAC) and PHY Specifications